hristinaina/mini-zanzibar/homework2/threat_model.md

 ## ZADATAK 5

-### S T R I D E (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege)
+### STRIDE (Spoofing, Tampering, Repudiation, Information disclosure, Denial of service and Elevation of privilege)

 ### S opasnosti:
 1. lažno predstavljanje korisnika